Golf-US rally to stall Internationals' advance at Presidents Cup

 By Ian Ransom

-MELBOURNE, Dec 13 (Reuters) - The United States rallied late in Friday's foursomes at the Presidents Cup to hold the Internationals to a 6.5-3.5 lead after Ernie Els' team threatened to run away with the event at Royal Melbourne.
+MELBOURNE, Dec 13 (Reuters) - The United States conjured up some magic moments on the 18th green to fight back in Friday's foursomes and hold the Internationals to a 6.5-3.5 lead after Ernie Els' team threatened to deliver a decisive blowat the Presidents Cup.

-Trailing in all five matches at one point, the Americans dug deep to share the day two honours, with captain Tiger Woods and his playing partner Justin Thomas leading from the front again.
+The Americans, trailing in all five matches at one point, dug deep at Royal Melbourne to share the day two honours, with captain Tiger Woods and his playing partner Justin Thomas leading the way once again.

 Woods and Thomas were the only pair to score for the United States in the opening fourballs on Thursday and returned to claim a vital point in a 1-up win over Hideki Matsuyama and An Byeong-hun.